MidoriSusanna/DaisyColours/README.md

 Fixed errors:<br>
 - Removing the font-weight of 300px from the font Diphylleia because not supported.<br>
 - Correcting a margin set to none in the course page (not relevant).<br>
-- Remeving the float:center property to the.submit class, invalid value. <br>
+- Removing the float:center property to the.submit class, invalid value. <br>
 - Removing the value scroll-snap-type:mandatory from the .slider class, invalid value. <br>
 No more issues found, the code passed the validator with no errors.<br>